iai-group/ecir2017-fusion/README.md

 ```

 ## Contact
-If you have any question, please contact Shuo Zhang at shuo.zhang@uis.no
+If you have any question, please contact Shuo Zhang at imsure318@gmail.com.